MistressAlison/ShadowSirenMod/README.md

 _Chill/Freeze - Debuff_ - Once enough Chill is applied to a target, said target is Frozen.
 Frozen targets are invincible, but stunned for a turn (unable to act).
 Stacking additional Freeze increases the amount of turns the target is unable to act for.

-_Burn - Debuff_ - A target immediately dies when their Burn exceeds their HP.
-This is capable of bypassing half-dead mechanics such as Darklings and Awakened One, but there is a catch: if you reduce them to 0 HP with your attack, this mechanic does not trigger.
+_Burn - Debuff_ - Burn is a turn-based power which causes a target to lose HP equal to the number of debuffs it has at the end of the round.

-_Drench - Debuff_ - Interacts with the previous 3 elemental attacks.
+_Drench - Debuff_ - Has no effect on its own, but interacts with the previous 3 elemental attacks.
 Applying Burn to a Drenched target causes a Steam Explosion, Drench accelerates Chill application, and Drench increases damage dealt by Electric.

 _Hexed - Debuff_ - A Hexed target takes damage equal to their Hex every time they successfully attack.
 If the target does not attack, Hex is halved.
 Will activate multiple times for multi-hit attacks.